 Department committees/procedures: Each language program functions as an undergraduate curriculum committee, and meets regularly as such, except for the Classical Studies and the Japanese programs.
 The Spanish major has a more standardized curriculum, with more specific graduation and capstone requirements than the other programs.
 Peer review of teaching is conducted as part of the annual review process.
-Each program has a part-time visitation program; the Spanish program has a mentoring system for new lecturers.
+Each program has a visitation program; the Spanish program has a mentoring system for new lecturers.
+A new administrative part-time position was created to coordinate the growing first-year Spanish program.